-The HIFU division's business strategy is to capitalize on its expertise in HIFU and its position in urology to achieve long-term growth as a leader in the development, manufacturing, marketing and distribution of minimally invasive medical devices for urological and other indications, using HIFU technology, while preserving patient quality of life.
-The HIFU division believes that minimally invasive treatments using HIFU could provide an alternative to current invasive therapies on the basis of reduced cost and reduced morbidity for a number of different indications.
-The key elements of the HIFU division's strategy to achieve that objective are:
+The HIFU division's business strategy is to capitalize on its deep expertise in HIFU to achieve long-term growth as a leader in the development, manufacturing, marketing and distribution of minimally invasive therapeutic ultrasound systems for urological and other indications.
+The HIFU division believes that minimally invasive treatments using HIFU could provide an alternative to current more invasive therapies while reducing costs and lowering morbidity.
+The key elements of the HIFU division's strategy are:

-• Provide Minimally Invasive Solutions to Treat Localized Prostate Cancer using HIFU.
+- To Provide Minimally Invasive Solutions to Treat Localized Prostate Cancer using HIFU.
 Building upon our established position in the urology market, our HIFU division is striving to become the leading provider of our minimally invasive HIFU treatment option for prostate cancer.
-We believe that there is a large market opportunity with an increase in incidence linked to the aging male population, an increase in screening and recent campaigns to increase awareness about prostate cancer.
-We also believe that HIFU could represent a credible alternative to surgery, external beam radiotherapy, brachytherapy and cryotherapy for the treatment of organ-confined prostate cancer without the cost, in-patient hospitalization and adverse side effects associated with those therapies.
-With the growing demand for more focused treatments that destroy the tumor only (focal therapy) while continuously controlling the disease, HIFU and its focused approach, is well positioned to address this new clinical approach.
-The HIFU division intends to achieve this through a direct sales network in key European countries and the United States and through selected distributors in other European countries and in Asia.
-Our strategy is also to accelerate HIFU adoption in the U.S. now that the technology has a CPT Code and an established level 6 reimbursement.
-We need to work building coverage and market acceptance in order to offer this minimally invasive option to U.S. prostate cancer patients at a broader level.
-Speed of execution could depend on the amount of resources invested in this strategy.
-The HIFU division has built a strong clinical credibility based on clinical articles published in peer-reviewed journals.
-We ensure effective patient and physician education through a focused communication and training program.

-• Achieve Long-Term Growth by Expanding HIFU Applications Beyond Prostate Cancer.
+We believe that there is a large market opportunity due to the increased incidence rate linked to the aging male population.
+Additional screenings combined with increased testing has led to more patient awareness about prostate cancer and relevant treatment options.
+We also believe, for patients that fit certain criteria, HIFU could represent an excellent alternative to surgery, external beam radiotherapy, brachytherapy and cryotherapy for the treatment of organ-confined prostate cancer without the cost, in-patient hospitalization and adverse side effects associated with those therapies.
+With the growing demand for more focused treatments that destroy the tumor only (focal therapy) while continuously controlling the disease, HIFU and its focused approach is well positioned to address this market.
+The HIFU division intends to achieve this through a direct sales network in the U.S and Europe as well as through selected distributors in the rest of the world.
+Our strategy is to accelerate Focal One Robotic HIFU adoption in the U.S. now that the technology has a CPT code and an established level 6 reimbursement.
+We are currently focused on building out our commercial team in order to offer this minimally invasive option to U.S. prostate cancer patients at a broader level to expand our market presence worldwide.
+Continued investment is key for effective patient and physician education through focused communication and training programs.
+The HIFU division has built strong clinical credibility based on clinical articles published in peer-reviewed journals. - Achieve Long-Term Growth by Expanding HIFU Applications Beyond Prostate Cancer.
 The HIFU division's long-term growth strategy is to apply our HIFU technology in the treatment of other medical conditions beyond prostate cancer.
-We believe that HIFU could represent an alternative to surgery and radiotherapy for the treatment of many tumors without the cost, in-patient hospitalization and adverse side effects associated with those therapies.
-The HIFU division is exploring various other applications such as rectal endometriosis, liver and pancreatic cancers, where HIFU could provide an alternative to current therapies.
-In 2022, the HIFU division increased gross expenses by 36% compared to 2021 on research and development ("R&D") projects to develop HIFU applications beyond prostate cancer.
-The division is considering increasing levels of R&D spending in 2023 and future years to strengthen its technological leadership in HIFU and expand its application beyond urology.
+The HIFU division is currently developing HIFU for the treatment of endometriosis and is exploring various other applications such as benign prostate hyperplasia and conducting clinical research on treatment of cancer in solid organs such as the liver and pancreas, where HIFU could provide an alternative to current therapies.
+In 2023, the HIFU division expenses grew by 46% compared to 2022 on research and development ("R&D") projects to develop HIFU applications beyond prostate cancer.
+The division is considering increasing levels of R&D spending in 2024 and future years to strengthen its technological leadership in HIFU and expand its application beyond urology.